Skip to main content

 The FTC’s recent enforcement actions demonstrate that sharing health data for advertising without explicit user consent is a breach.

 This regulatory pressure forces a systemic shift toward privacy-by-design.
-Developers must now architect their applications with as a central mechanism.
+Developers must now architect their applications with user consent as a central mechanism.
 The use of third-party tracking pixels, software development kits (SDKs), and application programming interfaces (APIs) that transmit health data must be scrutinized.

 The legal and financial risks associated with non-compliance, as demonstrated by the GoodRx and BetterHelp cases, are substantial.
 The HBNR now functions as a powerful tool for the FTC to govern the data practices of the entire digital wellness ecosystem, ensuring that the sensitive biological data of consumers receives a baseline level of privacy protection, irrespective of its connection to a traditional clinical setting.